DFE-Digital/register-trainee-teachers/README.md

 ### Setting up seed records

 #### Using a Dev persona (optional)

-This will allow you to create a dev perosona with your own email address - useful for when testing mailers/notify.
+This will allow you to create a dev persona with your own email address - useful for when testing mailers/notify.

 create the file `config/initializers/developer_persona.rb` and add your own credentials in the format: